 After many years in Chicago, the international headquarters are not located at 3636 Woodview Trace, Indianapolis, Indiana 46268 (telephone 317/875-8755).
 International conventions are currently held in late June or early July of each year.
 In recent years, the Conway club was represented at the 2009 Convention in Nashville, the 2010 Convention in Las Vegas.
 The 2010-2011 International Conventions will be in Geneva, Switzerland, and attended by club member Gene Bartley.

 Hubert L. Minton, who served two terms as a lieutenant governor, was District Governor in 1941 of the Kiwanis International district, which included Missouri, Kansas and Arkansas.
-In August of 2011, some 70 years later, Gene Bartley (currently serving as Governor-Elect) will be installed as Governor of the Missouri-Arkansas District.
+In August of 2011, some 70 years later, Gene Bartley was installed as Governor of the Missouri-Arkansas District.
 Club member Ron Hill became Governor in 2019.

 For 87 years the Conway Kiwanis Club has provided local business and professional persons an opportunity to get together once a week for fellowship and information on matters of local, state, national, and international concern.
 Of even more importance, Kiwanis has encouraged voluntary participation in a wide variety of community service and leadership activities.
 For example, Sid Adams, our club president in 1947, also served as the president of Young Business Men’s Association, member of Conway Chamber of Commerce, member of Conway School Board, and as a member of the board of the Conway Corporation during the 1940s and 50s.
 Such activities have benefited not only the Conway and Faulkner County community, but also the individual Kiwanian.